 2) The chaste Diana, Isis, Tonantzin, Maria or better said Ram-Io

-3) The terrible Hecate, Persephone, Coatlicue, queen of the infernos and death; terror of love and law
+3) The terrifying Hecate, Persephone, Coatlicue, queen of the infernos and death, terror of love and law

 4) The special, individual Mother Nature, creator and architect of our physical organism

-In these dark times of Kali Yuga, celestial life between death and rebirth has become more impossible each time.
+In these dark times of Kali Yuga, celestial life between death and rebirth has become increasingly more impossible.
 The cause of this anomaly lies in the strengthening of the animal ego; everyone’s Essence is completely trapped in the pluralized self.

 The ego continues in the seed of our descendants; we return unceasingly to always repeat the same dramas, the same tragedies.